Ben Goldacre

 Ben Michael Goldacre MBE (born 20 May 1974) is a British physician, academic and science writer.
 He is the first Bennett Professor of Evidence-Based Medicine and director of the Bennett Institute for Applied Data Science at the University of Oxford.
-He is a founder of the AllTrials campaign and OpenTrials to require open science practices in clinical trials.
+He is a founder of the AllTrials campaign and OpenTrials, aiming to require open science practices in clinical trials.

 Goldacre is known in particular for his Bad Science column in The Guardian, which he wrote between 2003 and 2011, and is the author of four books: Bad Science (2008), a critique of irrationality and certain forms of alternative medicine; Bad Pharma (2012), an examination of the pharmaceutical industry, its publishing and marketing practices, and its relationship with the medical profession; I Think You'll Find It's a Bit More Complicated Than That, a collection of his journalism; and Statins, about evidence-based medicine.
 Goldacre frequently delivers free talks about bad science; he describes himself as a "nerd evangelist".

 Early life and education

 Goldacre is the son of Michael Goldacre, a professor of public health at the University of Oxford, and Susan Traynor (stage name Noosha Fox), lead singer of 1970s pop band Fox, both of whom are Australian.
 He is the nephew of Robyn Williams, a science journalist, and the great-great-grandson of Henry Parkes, politician and journalist who is considered the father of the Australian Federation.
 He has three children.

 Goldacre was educated at Magdalen College School, Oxford.
-He studied medicine at Magdalen College, Oxford, where he obtained a first-class Bachelor of Arts honours degree during his preclinical studies in 1995 in Physiological Sciences.
+He studied medicine at the University of Oxford as a student of Magdalen College, Oxford, where he obtained a first-class Bachelor of Arts honours degree during his preclinical studies in 1995 in physiological sciences.
 He edited the Oxford student magazine, Isis.

-Goldacre was a visiting researcher in cognitive neuroscience at the University of Milan, working on fMRI brain scans of language and executive function.
+Goldacre was a visiting researcher in cognitive neuroscience at the University of Milan, working on functional magnetic resonance imaging (fMRI) brain scans of language and executive function.
 Following his studies at the Universities of Oxford and Milan, Goldacre studied clinical medicine at UCL Medical School, qualifying as a medical doctor in 2000 with a Bachelor of Medicine, Bachelor of Surgery (MB, BS) degree.
 He also received a Master of Arts degree in philosophy from King's College London in 1997.